vitus133/go-pmc/README.md

 # ptp4l management client in golang #
 This is an experimental project written with the help of Cursor AI editor.
-It implements PTP management client in go language
+It implements a simple and limited PTP management client in go language

 ## Build ##
 ```bash